-A super active dog will usually need more food than a lazy one.
+A super active or hyperactive dog will usually need more food than a lazy one.
 Also, if you want your dog to lose weight, you’ll give them less food.

 Here’s how to do the math:

-If your dog is moderately active or you want to maintain its weight, multiply the dog’s weight by 0.25
+- If your dog is moderately active or you want to maintain its weight – multiply the dog’s weight by 0.25

-If your dog is inactive or needs to lose weight, multiply the ideal dog’s weight by 0.02
+- If your dog is inactive or needs to lose weight – multiply the ideal dog’s weight by 0.02

 Remember, exceptions can happen sometimes and every dog is different in terms of metabolism and nutritional requirements.

-However, a puppy usually needs a higher percentage of food according to their age.
+However, a puppy usually needs a higher percentage of food according to its age.

 For the first 3 to 4 weeks of their life, puppies will rely mainly on their mother’s milk for nutrition.

 Here are the numbers for after 6 weeks:

-7 to 12 weeks old feed the puppy 8% to 10% of its body weight
+- 7 to 12 weeks old – 8% to 10% of its body weight

-3 to 4 months old feed the puppy 7% to 8% of its body weight
+- 3 to 4 months old – 7% to 8% of its body weight

-4 to 5 months old feed the puppy 6% to 7% of its body weight
+- 4 to 5 months old – 6% to 7% of its body weight

-5 to 6 months old feed the puppy 5% to 6% of its body weight
+- 5 to 6 months old – 5% to 6% of its body weight

-6 to 9 months old feed the puppy 4% to 5% of its body weight
+- 6 to 9 months old – 4% to 5% of its body weight

-9 to 14 months old feed the puppy 3% to 4% of its body weight
+- 9 to 14 months old – 3% to 4% of its body weight

-14 to 17 months old feed the puppy 2.5% to 3.5% of its body weight
+- 14 to 17 months old – 2.5% to 3.5% of its body weight

 You can split the meals into 2 to 3 meals after their first 3 to 4 months as their stomach becomes large enough to digest a bigger meal.

 Just like adult feeding, you should adjust the percentage of the puppy’s food according to its activity level.
-Make sure that your dog stays lean and not get overweight to keep their joints healthy.
+Make sure that your dog stays lean and does not get overweight to keep their joints healthy.

-Benefits of a Raw Food Diet for Dogs
+Raw Food Diet Benefits